 Zac Trahan grew up in the idyllic hill country and studied Biology (Evolution and Ecology) at the University of Texas at Austin.
 His deep connection with and respect for the natural world has only strengthened since joining TCE Fund in the fall of 2002.
 Zac has worked in all three offices; he served as Houston Program Director from 2008-2011 and DFW Program Director from 2012-2015.
 He believes our common problems call for collaborative solutions and that improving our future means protecting our shared surroundings.

 Melanie Scruggs graduated from the University of Texas at Austin with a Plan II Honors degree.
 Melanie joined TCE in 2012 as a community organizer, field manager, and program staff member in Austin before moving to Houston to serve as Program Director in 2013.
-She serves on the board of the Houston Clean City Commission/Keep Houston Beautiful, the Houston Peace and Justice Center and the League of Women Voters of the Houston Area.
+She has previously served on the board of the Houston Clean City Commission/Keep Houston Beautiful, the Houston Peace and Justice Center and the League of Women Voters of the Houston Area.
 Originally from Houston, Melanie can think of no better place to build relationships and organize with others for a clean and healthy environment.

 Andrew Dobbs has been involved in Texas politics since reaching the University of Texas in 2002.
 He was with TCE Fund briefly in 2006 and continuously since 2010.
 Known as “Dobbs” to his friends, he is a passionate advocate for the people’s voice in the public policy process and has helped with electoral campaigns ranging from student government to Presidential candidates.
 He is now committed to non-partisan efforts to organize grassroots pressure on all elected officials.
 Dobbs lives in Southeast Austin where he spends his free time reading and listening to the radio.